Snakes explained: Correcting misinformation about Australian snakes

 From day one, hatchling or newborn Australian snakes are equipped with every instinct they need to survive independently from their parents.
 The father leaves the female immediately after they mate, so there is never a protective father around.

-In oviparous (egg-laying) species, the mother leaves the eggs soon after laying them; the exception is carpet pythons as outlined in the previous section – Do snakes protect their young or eggs?.
+In oviparous (egg-laying) species, the mother leaves the eggs soon after laying them; the exception is Carpet Pythons, as outlined above.

 _________________________________________________________________